RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

 \subsection{Caveats}

-The existence of binary metal-rich RR Lyrae in the Galactic disc is a robust prediction of binary stellar evolution calibrated by observations of related systems.
-While binary companions of metal-rich RR Lyrae in the disc are still to be confirmed, we review below the possible caveats for our study.
+The existence of binary metal-rich RR Lyrae in the Galactic disc is a robust prediction of binary stellar evolution.
+It is strongly supported by the fact that MESA-based simulations of interacting red giants, using the same model of mass transfer and the Galaxy as used here (as described in Section~\ref{sec:Method}), are in excellent agreement with the observed population of long-period subdwarf B stars.
+While binary companions of metal-rich RR Lyrae in the disc are still to be confirmed, below we review the possible caveats for our study.